 But there is a loss; an empty spot at the kitchen table that will never be filled.

 And I’ll never hear his voice, touch his sweet skin, or marvel at his knowledge of steamies and diesels ever again on this earth.

 And that so totally sucks.
-Even 12 years later.
-It sucks.
+Even 13 years later.

 Processing Grief and Loss

 One thing I do want you to know about loss: it doesn’t go away.
 It never stops impacting your life.

 The deep, searing cuts scab over a little and the pain mellows to a dull ache.

 While all that may sound like an improvement, it’s not.